stereobooster/faceted-search/README.md

 Typical solution for search for static websites, like Hugo, is to load data as JSON in memory and then index it.
 Is there a way to build index upfront and fetch it from the server with [HTTP range request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)?
 It can be optimized for reads format, like [Parquet](https://github.com/kylebarron/parquet-wasm).

 [stork](https://github.com/jameslittle230/stork) (deprecated) has CLI for building index and JS library to consume it.

+[orama/plugin-data-persistence](https://github.com/oramasearch/orama/tree/main/packages/plugin-data-persistence) can store index data as JSON or as [dpack](https://www.npmjs.com/package/dpack), but not sure if stores raw data or index.

 ### Benchmark